 Compensation and Benefits

-This is a temporary, full-time, exempt position for a one-year term, starting in December 2020 or January 2021.
+This is a temporary, full-time, exempt position for a one-year term, starting in March 2021.
 The salary is based on years of relevant experience and principles of internal equity.
 Advancing Justice-ALC offers a generous benefits package that includes full individual health, dental, and vision plan coverage, life insurance, and a 401 k plan.

 Interested candidates should submit via email to firstname.lastname@example.org (as PDF attachments), including the following: